The Day After…

-What would happen the day after a Subway Attack in New York, Chicago, Philadelphia, or Boston?
-Currently, there is no security at subway entrances.
+What would happen the day after a Subway Attack in a major US city?
+Currently, there is no security screening at subway entrances.

 The next day, rapid transit in those cities would grind to a halt.
 No one would enter a Subway without a full security check, and for lack of high-traffic secure entrance systems, lines would be long, people would be out in the weather, and rapid transit would be rapid no more.

 Subways/undergrounds are only one type of vulnerable Soft Target where pedestrians come and go at high traffic rates.
-Currently, there is no security at subway entrances.
+Currently, there is no security screening at subway entrances.

 …An Airport Attack

 What would happen the day after an Airport attack at a ticket counter, or baggage claim area, or security queue?

-Currently, there is no security at airport main entrances.
+Currently, there is no security screening at airport main entrances.